Triad (David Crosby song): Releases

 Following his departure from the Byrds, Crosby gave the song to the band Jefferson Airplane, who included a recording of it on their 1968 album, Crown of Creation.
 This version also appears on Jefferson Airplane singer Grace Slick's compilation album The Best of Grace Slick.

 A live recording of "Triad" performed by Crosby himself was later included on Crosby, Stills, Nash & Young's 1971 album, 4 Way Street.

 The Byrds recording of the song remained unreleased for twenty years until the 1987 archival album Never Before was issued.
 It also appears on The Byrds box set from 1990, as a bonus track on the 1997 Columbia/Legacy reissue of The Notorious Byrd Brothers, and on the 2006 There Is a Season box set.

-Cover versions

-In addition to the cover by Jefferson Airplane, actress and singer Sally Kellerman recorded the song in 1973 and released it as a single.
-The Icicle Works recorded "Triad" as a medley with another Byrds' song ("Chestnut Mare") on the 1989 Byrds' tribute album Time Between – A Tribute to The Byrds.